BSteffaniak/zellij-config/TMUX_MIGRATION.md

 | `space` | Next layout | Cycle pane layouts |
 | `Ctrl-a` | Send Ctrl-a | Passes through to shell |

+**Notes:**
-**Note:** `Ctrl-a C` (uppercase) opens session-manager in "new session" mode, where you type the session name and press Enter to create it.
+- `Ctrl-a C` (uppercase) opens session-manager in "new session" mode, where you type the session name and press Enter to create it.
+- `Ctrl-a $` opens session-manager.
+Select a session, then press `Ctrl-r` to rename it.
+(Unlike tmux, it's a 2-step process)

 ## Successfully Migrated Features